Neeloza115/Neeloza115/README.md

 - my [personal portfolio](https://neeloza115.github.io) where I showcase the projects I care about

 When I’m not coding, I’m probably out 🏞️
-- hiking and enjoying nature and playing sports
+- hiking, enjoying nature, tennis and working out 🏋️‍♂️
 - learning new skills to grow as a developer and person
 - or... still coding anyway 😄